 The processing of visual information is something that we all do on a daily basis and don’t need to think about it.
 However, this is another aspect of the brain’s functionality that can be damaged by taking too much MDMA.
 It’s a complex matter, but it’s something that we know to be linked to MDMA usage.

 This is seen in the way in which we process local orientation information.
-Getting around, understanding a route and being able to follow directions are all things that can be impacted by this.
+Getting around, understanding a route, and being able to follow directions are all things that can be impacted by this.
 It stops the individual from being able to take that information and build it into a global form precept, hence the term global form processing.

 Impaired Impulse Control

-People who are under the influence of MDMA tend to find it harder to control their impulses, and this is something that can lead them to doing things that they wouldn’t ordinarily do when they were sober.
+People who are under the influence of MDMA tend to find it harder to control their impulses, and this is something that can lead them to do things that they wouldn’t ordinarily do when they were sober.
 And the impetus behind all of this, of course, lies in the brain.

 MDMA impacts the brain and changes the way in which we process information and make decisions.
-Our sense of risk, danger and safety are all badly impacted and it’s one of the reasons why impulse control can suffer when a person is using MDMA.
+Our sense of risk, danger, and safety are all badly impacted and it’s one of the reasons why impulse control can suffer when a person is using MDMA.
 A lot of dangerous decisions are made under the influence of MDMA.